The Name of this Book is Secret: Characters

 Grandpa Larry and Grandpa Wayne are Cass's grandfathers.
 Because her biological grandparents are unknown, Larry and Wayne stepped in as her "substitute" grandparents.
-Grandpa Larry was Cass' mother's history teacher when she was in high school; while Wayne's relationship to Larry or Cass is not stated, Bosch has confirmed that he is in a relationship with Larry.
+Grandpa Larry was Cass' mother's history teacher when she was in high school; while Wayne's relationship with Larry or Cass is not stated, Bosch has confirmed that he is in a relationship with Larry.
 They own a shop established in an old abandoned fire station known as The Fire Sale, where they live with their blind and nearly deaf dog, Sebastian, dubbed the Seeing-Nose Dog.

-Owen is introduced as Cass's personal butler when she is taken to the Midnight Sun.
+Owen is introduced as Cass's butler when she is taken to the Midnight Sun.
 When they first meet, he has a strong stutter and appears to be shy but friendly.
 However, he is revealed to be a spy for the Terces society who helps Cass and Max-Ernest escape the Midnight Sun with Benjamin Blake.
 Owen's most notable characteristic is his predilection for disguises, for which he can drastically alter his appearance and speaking voice.

 Amber is Cass's classmate, often called the nicest girl in school and third prettiest; however, she is often shown to be snooty and gossipy.
 She is a fan of the Skelton Sisters and a consumer of their lip balm line, Smoochies.
 She receives a new flavor each week and gives the old one away, often to Cass.

-Gloria Fortune is a probate specialist, or a "real estate agent for the dead."
+Gloria Fortune is a probate specialist or a "real estate agent for the dead."
 She often finds herself at the Fire Sale delivering items after clearing out homes belonging to the deceased.
 She loves to gossip and runs into Cass at the Midnight Sun Spa and Sensorium; however, she later has no recollection of her visit to the spa.